Bittle / Bittle X

 Bittle's calibration state

-Install the servo-related components according to the picture (calibration state) and try to ensure that they are perpendicular to each other (the upper leg is perpendicular to the torso, and the lower leg is perpendicular to the upper leg).
+For the construction kit, please install the servo-related components as shown in the picture (calibration mode) and ensure they are perpendicular to each other (the upper leg is perpendicular to the torso, and the lower leg is perpendicular to the upper leg).

 Install the head

-In the calibration state, place the head as close to the central axis as possible and insert its servo shaft into the servo arm of the neck.
+In the calibration mode, place the head as close to the central axis as possible and insert its servo shaft into the neck's servo arm.

 Press down on the head so it is firmly attached to the neck.